[a]cross the sea with ISER

 By Janet Harron

-The Institute of Social and Economic Research (ISER) in the Faculty of Arts has a mandate to foster and undertake research into social and economic questions rising from the particular circumstances of Newfoundland and Labrador.
+The Institute of Social and Economic Research (ISER) in the Faculty of Humanities and Social Sciences has a mandate to foster and undertake research into social and economic questions rising from the particular circumstances of Newfoundland and Labrador.

 Recently, German artist Rona Rangsch received ISER funding to complete her project titled [a]cross the sea, which features video works showing the relationship and perspective between the Old World and the New World.
 Shot as three separate videos in three different formats, the videos were realized between 2011 and 2012, while Ms. Rangsch was artist-in-residence at Terra Nova National Park and on Fogo Island.